Ray Liotta: Career

 In the 2010s, Liotta appeared in Date Night with Steve Carell, in Charlie St. Cloud with Zac Efron, the independent drama Snowmen, and The River Sorrow, which stars Liotta as a detective alongside Christian Slater and Ving Rhames.
 He starred alongside Brad Pitt and James Gandolfini in the 2012 Andrew Dominik film Killing Them Softly and the 2012 Ariel Vromen film The Iceman features Liotta as the character of Roy DeMeo.
 He had a supporting role in Muppets Most Wanted (2014).

 In 2014, he played a preacher in the faith-based film The Identical.
 His other 2014 projects include Kill the Messenger with Jeremy Renner, Stretch with Chris Pine, and a David Guetta video.
 He starred in the Western miniseries Texas Rising for The History Channel in 2015.
 For his performance he earned a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Miniseries or Television Movie nomination.
 From 2015 to 2016, he narrated the AMC docu-series The Making of the Mob.
+In 2016, Liotta provided the narration for a Palm Beach County tourism television commercial promoting the area's beaches and attractions.
 Liotta starred opposite Jennifer Lopez in Shades of Blue between 2016 and 2018.
 In 2018, he became a spokesperson for Pfizer's Chantix advertising campaign.

 Liotta appeared as Charlie Barber's (Adam Driver) second divorce attorney, Jay Marotta in the 2019 Noah Baumbach film Marriage Story.
-The film received widespread critical acclaim and earned six Academy Award nominations including Best Picture.
+The film received critical acclaim and earned six Academy Award nominations including Best Picture.
 Liotta received praise for his performance with Peter Bradshaw of The Guardian declaring, "what a thrill to hear his syrupy-gravelly voice again".
-The Hollywood Reporter described Liotta as being in "in fine, mischievous form".
-In 2021, he played twin brothers "Hollywood Dick" Moltisanti and Salvatore "Sally" Moltisanti in the film The Many Saints of Newark, a prequel to the HBO crime drama series "The Sopranos".
+The Hollywood Reporter described Liotta as being in "fine, mischievous form".
+In 2021, he played twin brothers "Hollywood Dick" Moltisanti and Salvatore "Sally" Moltisanti in the film The Many Saints of Newark, a prequel to the HBO crime drama series The Sopranos.

 Liotta appeared in Cocaine Bear, a thriller film based on the true story of an American black bear that ingested a duffel bag full of cocaine in 1985.
-The movie, released in theaters in February of 2023, is directed by actress Elizabeth Banks and traces the aftermath of a drug runner's cocaine disappearing in a plane crash and being devoured by a bear.
+The movie, released in theaters in February 2023, is directed by Elizabeth Banks and traces the aftermath of a drug runner's cocaine disappearing in a plane crash and being devoured by a bear.
 The movie was dedicated to his memory.